Creating and Running a FacturaScripts Project with ServBay

 - Project management

-As an active open-source project, FacturaScripts is supported by a vibrant community, and lets you extend or customize functionality via plugins to fit a range of business needs.
+As an active open-source project, FacturaScripts boasts strong community support and allows users to extend and customize functionality via plugins to suit diverse business needs.

-- Highly Extensible: With a rich plugin marketplace and open APIs, you can easily add new features or integrate with other services.
+- Highly Extensible: Rich plugin marketplace and open API for easy feature expansion or integration with other services.

-- Cross-Platform Access: Web-based, so you can access and use it from any device with a modern browser.
+- Cross-Platform Access: Web-based application; accessible from any device with a modern browser.

-- Active Community: Get help and support from a global developer community when you encounter issues.
+- Active Community: Get support and advice from a global developer community.

-ServBay is a local web development environment designed specifically for developers, making it an ideal platform for running PHP applications like FacturaScripts.
-It integrates all essential components you need—including Apache/Nginx web servers, multiple PHP versions, MySQL/MariaDB/PostgreSQL databases, Redis, and more—managed through an intuitive graphical interface.
+ServBay is a local web development environment designed for developers, providing the perfect platform to run PHP applications like FacturaScripts.
+It wraps all the necessary components including Apache/Nginx web servers, multiple PHP versions, MySQL/MariaDB/PostgreSQL databases, and tools like Redis — all managed through an intuitive GUI.

-The main advantages and steps for running FacturaScripts locally with ServBay:
+Major benefits and steps to running FacturaScripts locally with ServBay include:

-- Integrated Environment: ServBay comes pre-installed and pre-configured with all core components required by FacturaScripts (web server, PHP, database).
-No need to manually install and configure separate software.
+- Integrated Environment: ServBay comes pre-installed and configured with all required components (web server, PHP, database) for FacturaScripts, saving you from manual installation and setup.

-- Version Management: Easily switch between different PHP versions to meet FacturaScripts requirements or for compatibility testing.
+- Version Management: Easily switch between different PHP versions for compatibility testing or specific FacturaScripts requirements.

-- Database Management: With built-in tools like phpMyAdmin or Adminer, you can conveniently create and manage FacturaScripts' database and users.
+- Database Management: Built-in tools like phpMyAdmin or Adminer simplify database and user creation for FacturaScripts.

-- Streamlined Site Setup: Quickly create local websites, set up domains, root directories, web server, and PHP versions through the ServBay GUI.
+- Streamlined Site Configuration: Quickly create local sites and configure domain, root directory, web server, and PHP version from ServBay's interface.

-- Automated Hosts File Management: ServBay automatically manages your local hosts file, letting you visit your site via a custom domain (e.g.,
+- Automated Hosts Management: ServBay automatically updates your local Hosts file, enabling you to access your local site via custom domains (e.g.,

 facturascripts.servbay.demo

-). - SSL Support: Easily configure SSL/HTTPS for local sites—via an internal User CA or public ACME services—to closely simulate a production environment.
+). - SSL Support: Configure SSL/HTTPS for your local site using built-in User CA or public ACME services for production-like testing.

-The major steps to run FacturaScripts in ServBay are as follows:
+The essential steps to run FacturaScripts in ServBay are:

-- Create a project folder in ServBay’s managed website root directory.
+- Create a project folder in ServBay's site root directory.

-- Create the MySQL database and user needed for FacturaScripts.
+- Set up a MySQL database and user for FacturaScripts.

-- Use ServBay to configure the web server (Apache or Nginx) and point it to your project directory.
+- Configure your web server (Apache or Nginx) in ServBay to point to the project directory.

-- Access the local domain with your browser and complete the FacturaScripts online installer.
+- Access your local domain in a browser and complete the FacturaScripts installation wizard.

 Prerequisites

-- Successfully downloaded, installed, and launched ServBay on your macOS system.
-You can get the latest version from the official ServBay website.
+- ServBay is installed, running, and updated on your macOS or Windows system.
+Download the latest version from the ServBay official website.

-- Basic knowledge of web development and databases.
+- You have basic understanding of web development and database concepts.

-Creating a FacturaScripts Project (Using the Downloaded Zip Package)
+Creating a FacturaScripts Project (Using the ZIP Package)

-This is one of the most common and quickest ways to install FacturaScripts in a local environment.
+This is one of the fastest and most common ways to install FacturaScripts in your local environment.

 Download FacturaScripts:

-- Go to the FacturaScripts official download page: https://facturascripts.com/descargar.
+- Visit the FacturaScripts official download page at https://facturascripts.com/descargar.

 - Find the latest stable